 DACC degree and certificate programs are approved by the Department of Veterans Affairs (state approving agency) for enrollment of persons eligible to receive veteran education benefits.

 RESPONSIBILITY OF VETERAN STUDENTS.
 Students must be pursuing a degree or certificate in a specific program to be eligible to receive benefits.
 Admission procedures for veterans and other eligible persons are the same as those for all students.
 Degree plans from academic advisors must be submitted prior to any verification.
 For continued certification, students must submit an updated degree plan, registration document, and detailed class schedule to the DACC V.A.
 Office each semester.
-Any veteran or dependent receiving benefits who earns a punitive grade will be liable for over payment.
+Any veteran or dependent receiving benefits who earns a punitive grade may be liable for over payment.

 Veterans must notify the DACC V.A.
 Office when any one of the following occurs:

 - Dropping or adding course(s)